Avesta-FA/EventLog-CheatSheet/README.md

 6416: A new external device was recognized by the System

+### Log clearing
+1102: The audit log was cleared
+In the system channel look for:
+104: The audit log was cleared

 ### Services
 4697: A new service was installed on the system